 - a.
 A Minority-owned Business is defined as a business that is at least 51% owned by one or more minority individuals or in the case of a corporation, partnership, limited liability company or other, by one or more minority individuals and both the management and daily business operations are controlled by one or more minority individual(s). - b.
 A "minority individual" means an individual who is a citizen of the United States or a non-citizen who is in full compliance with United States immigration law and who satisfies one or more of the following definitions: - 1.
 African American means a person having origins in any of the original peoples of Africa and who is regarded as such by the community of which this person claims to be a part. - 2.
 Asian American means a person having origins in any of the original peoples of the Far East, Southeast Asia, the Indian subcontinent or the Pacific Islands including, but not limited to, Japan, China, Vietnam, Samoa, Laos Cambodia, Taiwan, Northern Mariana, the Philippines, a US territory of the Pacific, India, Pakistan, Bangladesh or Sri Lanka and who is regarded as such by the community of which this person claims to be a part. - 3.
 Hispanic American means a person having origins in any of the Spanish-speaking peoples of Mexico, South or Central America or the Caribbean Islands or other Spanish or Portuguese cultures and who is regarded as such by the community of which this person claims to be a part. - 4.
 Native American means a person having origins in any of the original peoples of North America and who is regarded as such by the community of which this person claims to be a part or who is recognized by a tribal organization. - c.
-Small Business means a business independently owned or operated by one or more persons who are citizens of the United States or non-citizens who are in full compliance with United States immigration law which, together with affiliates, has 250 or fewer
+Small Business means a business independently owned or operated by one or more persons who are citizens of the United States or non-citizens who are in full compliance with United States immigration law which, together with affiliates, has 250 or fewer employees, or average annual gross receipts of \$10 million or less averaged over the previous three years.

-- employees, or average annual gross receipts of \$10 million or less averaged over the previous three years. - d.
+d.
 Women-owned Business means a business concern that is at least 51% owned by one or more women who are citizens of the United States or non-citizens who are in full compliance with United States immigration law.
-In the case of a corporation, partnership, limited liability company or other entity, at least 51% of the equity ownership interest is owned by one or more women who are citizens of the United States or non-citizens who are in full compliance with United States immigration law and both the management and daily business operations are controlled by one or more women who are citizens of the United States or non-citizens who are in full compliance with the United States immigration law.
+In the case of a corporation, partnership, limited liability company or other entity, at least 51% of the equity ownership interest is owned by one or more women who are citizens of the United States or non-citizens who are in full compliance with United States immigration law and both the management and daily business operations are controlled by one or more women who are citizens of the United States or non-citizens who are in full compliance with united States immigration law and both the management and daily business operations are controlled by one or more women who are citizens of the United States or non-citizens who are in full compliance with the United States immigration law.